MichelleMuth/michellemuth.github.io/Research.md

 2. How does primary oxygen fugacity affect the behavior of sulfur during the early evolution of arc magmas?
 3. What implciations do sulfur behavior during melting and differentiatons have for ore-forming chalcopphile metals?

-To answer these questins I use melt inclusions, tiny crystals of trapped melt.
+To answer these questions I use melt inclusions, tiny crystals of trapped melt inside of mineral hosts.

 **_Warm Subduction Zones: A Case Study in the Lassen Volcanic Region_**